FairCompute/energy-monitoring-tool/README.md

 # Energy Monitoring Tool (EMT) <img src="https://raw.githubusercontent.com/FairCompute/energy-monitoring-tool/refs/heads/main/assets/logo.png" alt="EMT Logo" width="60"/>

-**EMT** is a lightweight, Python-based tool that tracks the energy consumption of applications with process-level granularity.
-Designed with a strong focus on machine learning, it enables monitoring of the energy usage of training and inference for large deep learning models across diverse computing environments.
-EMT is framework-agnostic and generates process-level energy consumption log.
-The repository provides concrete examples of how to track energy consumption in various scenarios.
-EMT simplifies and democratizes energy monitoring, enabling developers and operations teams to actively reduce the environmental footprint thus advancing digital sustainability initiatives.
+*Track and analyze energy usage of your software application(s) — lightweight, accurate and scriptable.*

+**EMT** is a lightweight tool capable of tracking and reporting the energy consumption of software applications with process-level granularity.
+While especially useful for monitoring Machine Learning (ML) workloads, such as training and inference of large models, EMT is designed to work across a range of applications and use cases and therfore is not just limited to ML.

+Our mission is to simplify and standardize monitoring and reporting of the energy usage of the software applications.
+By making energy usage visible and accessible, EMT helps teams reduce the environmental impact of digital realm and advances digital sustainability.

 ## 🚀 Features